netxms/netxms-doc/admin/ssh-monitoring.rst

 SSH configuration
 -----------------

-NetXMS can execute commands via SSH connection and save the output as DCI values.
+|product_name| can execute commands via SSH connection and save the output as DCI values.

 SSH connection are always established via agent.
 For this to work, ``ssh.nsm`` subagent should be enabled in agent config file.